MONITORED NATURAL ATTENUATION OF GROUNDWATER CONTAMINATION AT BROWNFIELDS/VOLUNTARY CLEANUP PROGRAM SITES

 - The participant notifies in writing all affected property owners of the contamination.
 BVCP must approve the content of the notification letter.

-- The participant obtains written permission from all affected property owners providing access to both the Department of Natural Resources and the participant for the purposes of conducting plume delineation and, in most cases, installing permanent monitoring points.
+- The participant obtains written permission from all affected property owners providing access to both the department and the participant for the purposes of conducting plume delineation and, in most cases, installing permanent monitoring points.

 - Unrestricted site closure will be approved once plume concentrations have been reduced below the applicable residential MRBCA target levels across the entire plume (off and on-site).